IboHaj/flutter_learning_materials/README.md

-Small apps made during the time i was taking an online flutter course, these are all made in flutter.
+A repo housing all the small apps i made while picking up flutter.